 What is Interoperability?

 Interoperability between a government’s various systems and the FMIS means that integration is automated, with no need for any manual interface processes.
-The potential for corrupt practises is therefore reduced.
-Through integration of metadata, such as the Chart of Accounts, organizational charts, budgets, programs and vendors are shared among financial applications which in turn share controls such as commitment controls and the segregation of duties.
+The potential for corrupt practices is therefore reduced.
+Through the integration of metadata, such as the Chart of Accounts, organizational charts, budgets, programs and vendors are shared among financial applications which in turn share controls such as commitment controls and the segregation of duties.

 Interoperability Offers Seamless and Unified Integration

 - All core (and some non-core) are built on the same functions

 - A single environment where all modules share the same metadata and controls